Video VLMs as Judges on Waymo's E2E Driving Set: A First-Principles Walkthrough

 Molmo2-8B 14% 1.208 bits 0.718 1.352 1.185 −0.167 ✗ anti-informative

 The escalation signal $\Delta$ is mean H(p) on wrong predictions − mean H(p) on correct predictions.
-If positive, the model is more uncertain when it is wrong — useful as a “flag for human review” signal.
+If positive, the model is more uncertain when wrong — useful as a “flag for human review” signal.
 If negative, the model is more confident when wrong — actively misleading as a confidence proxy.

 Per-cluster and distributional view